 The brew fermented for days, killing off soil bacteria introduced by the vegetables, reeking of garlic and turning downright nasty.
 “With the nine-day waiting period, the preparation turned into a kind of loathsome, odorous slime,” reported a colleague.
 But that loathsome slime had a real benefit—when the team tested the brew on scraps of MRSA-infected mouse skin, it killed 90 percent of the bacteria, results comparable to those achieved by the leading antibiotic given to fight the superbug.

 Their medieval experiment joins growing calls to turn to age-old recipes for clues on better medicine.
-Now Harrison and her team will try to see why the concoction fights the antibiotic (and whether their discovery can be put to use in new drugs).
+Now Harrison and her team will try to see why the concoction fights the bacteria (and whether their discovery can be put to use in new drugs).
 And we'll need it—another new study shows that antibiotic-resistant bacteria are even spreading through the air, downwind of cattle yards.